-What I want to emphasise is that Hiroshima is a very worthwhile place to visit.
+Essentially, I want to emphasise that Hiroshima is a very worthwhile place to visit.
 It’s by turns educational, stirring, sobering and inspirational.
 Essentially, it has plenty to offer anyone with a genuine interest in humanity.

 Here are some of the things I would most recommend visiting…

 - The Hypocenter: It was important to me to find this spot quite early on.
 I looked up into the sky and tried to picture a bomb plummeting towards the earth, hitting its detonation altitude and exploding with such energy as to obliterate Hiroshima.
 I couldn’t picture it, couldn’t wrap my head around the scale of the destruction.
 Nevertheless, it felt important to go there, to remember and to attempt to appreciate something so distant in time but so close in location.